blainhaile/CybersecurityKC7Training/README.md

 # KC7 Cybersecurity Training

 Welcome to my KC7 Cybersecurity Repository!
-My username on the platform is **ethiocipher**, and this repository documents my hands-on experience solving real-world cybersecurity challenges using **Kusto Query Language (KQL)** and **Azure Data Explorer**.
+My username on the platform is **ethiocipher**, and this repository documents my hands-on experience solving cybersecurity challenges using **Kusto Query Language (KQL)** and **Azure Data Explorer**.

-The KC7 Cybersecurity Simulation is a gamified platform where I actively participate as a **Threat Intelligence Analyst**, identifying and mitigating security threats in dynamic scenarios.
-This repository includes case descriptions, skills I honed, and the KQL queries I developed to analyze event logs, detect anomalies, and respond to incidents.
+The KC7 Cybersecurity Simulation is a gamified platform where I actively participate as a **Threat Intelligence Analyst**, identifying security threats in dynamic scenarios.
+This repository includes case descriptions, and the skills I honed.
 - [KC7 Website](https://kc7cyber.com/)

 ## What the KC7 Game Does